Blog

 Blood

 Blood is the only fluid considered to be a tissue in the body, making it the most flexible and adaptive bodily “organ.”
 It consists of plasma, the liquid base that houses red blood cells and proteins, which together make up blood as a whole.
-Plasma and plasma proteins proportionally comprise 55% of the blood while red blood cells make up the other 45%.
+Plasma and plasma proteins proportionally comprise 55% of the blood, while red blood cells make up the other 45%.

-The proteins in the blood are largely produced by the liver, bone marrow and spleen, with contributions also from dead blood cells and the cells (endothelial cells) that comprise our blood vessels (the endothelium).
+The proteins in the blood are largely produced by the liver, bone marrow, and spleen, with contributions also from dead blood cells and the cells (endothelial cells) that comprise our blood vessels (the endothelium).
 Blood plasma itself is created from water and mineral salts, extracted and replenished during digestion.
 In a person weighing an average of 70kg, extracellular fluids consist of ±14L (±20% of total body weight).
-The fluids inside our cells by contrast account for roughly double that amount (±40% of total body weight).
+The fluids inside our cells, by contrast, account for roughly double that amount (±40% of total body weight).

 The most important constituents of blood include[1]:

 • Albumins and Globulins.
 These are the two main types of plasma protein found in circulation.
-All types are involved in transporting hormones, ionic (charged) particles, vitamins, toxins and many other kinds of proteins around the body.
+All types are involved in transporting hormones, ionic (charged) particles, vitamins, toxins, and many other kinds of proteins around the body.
 The majority of chemical compounds that remain unbound in blood plasma are potentially harmful to the body.
 Immunoglobulins are synthesized by white blood cells (B lymphocytes) and are designed to chaperone foreign proteins that pose threats to security (an antibody binding to an antigen), as well as participate in allergic reactions to allergens.
-Certain globulins are produced to bind to hormones, such as sex hormone-binding globulin[2] and corticosteroid-binding globulin[3], chaperoning sex hormones like estrogen and glucocorticoids (stress chemicals), respectively.
-Albumins bind to a wide variety of substances including free hormones and calcium molecules.
+Certain globulins are produced to bind to hormones, such as sex hormone-binding globulin[2] and corticosteroid-binding globulin[3], and chaperoning sex hormones like estrogen and glucocorticoids (stress chemicals), respectively.
+Albumins bind to a wide variety of substances, including free hormones and calcium molecules.
 It also enters the spaces between cells when an area becomes microscopically damaged or when membranes become permeable, in order to prevent spillage from both macro and micro bodily compartments.

 • Unbound Chemicals, Toxins, Cell Debris and Pathogens.
 These are substances in the blood that are potentially harmful and often engage the immune system wing present in the bloodstream.
-The liver does its best to prevent toxins that we eat from entering systemic circulation; however when there is a breech in the lining of the gut wall, many toxins can enter hepatic (liver) circulation and overburden the organ, resulting in transient systemic toxicity.
+The liver does its best to prevent toxins that we eat from entering systemic circulation; however, when there is a breach in the lining of the gut wall, many toxins can enter hepatic (liver) circulation and overburden the organ, resulting in transient systemic toxicity.

 • Electrolytes.
-Electrolytes, namely sodium, calcium, potassium, chloride, magnesium and other relevant substances like bicarbonate, all help to maintain optimal blood pressure and pH.
+Electrolytes, namely sodium, calcium, potassium, chloride, magnesium, and other relevant substances like bicarbonate, all help to maintain optimal blood pressure and pH.
 Many of these nutrients are also required by all cells in order to generate energy and are appropriately transported to all cells via the bloodstream.

 The Heart